This apple crisp recipe is the best fall dessert! Sliced apples in cinnamon sugar topped with a crumbly, oat topping baked until golden brown.

 Look no further for the best apple crisp recipe!
 Slices of honeycrisp apples are tossed in a cinnamon sugar mixture and sprinkled with oat topping and baked until crisp on top.
 I find it impossible to resist eating the sugary oatmeal crumble off the top of the dessert before, during and after cooking it!

 Apples are one of my favorites when it comes to fall produce.
-My family always goes apple picking one weekend during fall and we make sure we bring my brother, who is 6’5” with us so he can pick the apples that no one else can get to.
+My family always goes apple picking one weekend during fall and we make sure we bring my brother, who is 6’4” with us so he can pick the apples that no one else can get to.
 That way we end up with the best ones.
-My Nana always makes apple crisp, my favorite fall dessert, with the apples we bring home.
+My Nana always makes this easy apple crisp recipe, my favorite fall dessert, with the apples we bring home.
 She is the only one who is patient enough to peel all of the apples.

 You can’t generalize apples when it comes to baking.
 Not all varieties of apples will create the same dessert.